How Uber Works: Insights into the Business & Revenue Model

 - Step 3 (Ride): Customer can track the cab when it is arriving and the ETA is also shown to the customer.
 The meter starts as soon as the customer sits in the cab which can be tracked through the customer side app as well.
 Friendly drivers make sure that the ride is comfortable for the passenger.

 - Step 4 (Payment & Rating): Once the ride is over, the customer gets an option to rate the driver.
 The rating system is an important part of the business model as it lets a person know about the driver before booking a ride and helps him trust the driver.

 How and Why Uber became so successful:

 Uber’s business and revenue model just can’t be stated as complete if this widely asked question about their successful journey is not answered.
 There were certain factors that led to Uber’s success.
 Here’s a brief journey that Uber went through when it launched.
-Similar journey can be followed by any startup which aims to make it as big as Uber.
+The similar journey can be followed by any startup which aims to make it as big as Uber.

 The problem with local Taxis

 Earlier, people had to stand on the street side and wave their hand in order to signal a taxi to stop.
 The wait time, the inconvenience and high rates were a problem for everyone.
-Quite a few taxis were available and drivers / taxi companies used to charge whatever they thought was right.
+Quite a few taxis were available and drivers/taxi companies used to charge whatever they thought was right.
 There was no control on prices and people were left with no other option.
-Apart from this, the situation was worse during the peak hours as it was quite hard to find an empty cab.
+Apart from this, the situation was worse during peak hours as it was quite hard to find an empty cab.